 Regardless of whether you are surrounded by people or spend a lot of time on your own, you are responsible for enjoying your own company.

-Enjoying your own company will make you a more content person and help bring more peace and joy into your life.
+When you enjoy your own company you can be more content.
+Enjoying your own company helps bring more peace and joy into your life.

 If you do struggle to enjoy your own company, I hope these tips and resources can help.